mjosermc/data-prework/1.-Python/README.md

 #### Python
 This directory includes a bunch of folders.
 Each folder is a different challenge and it contains a Jupyter Notebook file (`.ipynb`).
 Open the notebook file in browser.
 Then, follow the step-by-step instructions to solve the challenge in the interactive coding environment.

 Solve the challenges following the order suggested below.
+Good luck!!!

 **Suggested Order Based on Difficulty**